John Klein (soccer, born 1965): Coach

 On February 11, 2000, Columbia College hired Klein as head coach of the men's soccer team.

+On January 21, 2025, Southeast Missouri State hired Klein as head coach for their women’s soccer team.

 Personal

 Klein has 3 children, John, Molly, and Emily.
-John Klein III played on the Saint Louis Billikens men's soccer team and was drafted by the Kansas City Comets in the 2022 Major Arena Soccer League College Draft.
+John Klein III played on the St. Louis City 2 team in the 2023 MLS.
 Molly played for Klein's Columbia College women's team from 2016 to 2019, and has also coached alongside her father at Columbia College as a graduate assistant.